Slazenger became the largest manufacturer of tennis balls in the world.

 The Dunlop Slazenger golf division factory at Normanton, near Wakefield, was closed in 2000 with the loss of 69 jobs.
 Production was relocated to the United States.

 The Barnsley factory was closed in 2002 with the loss of 134 jobs.
 Production was relocated to Bataan in the Philippines, with a location closer to the source of rubber, and also lower labour costs.
-Wool is imported from New Zealand to Stroud in Gloucestershire, where the felt coating for the balls is produced.
+The felt coating for the balls is produced in Stroud, Gloucestershire, using imported New Zealand wool.

 Sports Direct acquired Dunlop Slazenger for £35-40 million in 2004.